 - 11" x 30": 100 watts, 6 lbs, heats a maximum of 60-65 chicks

 - 11" x 40": 150 watts, 8 lbs, heats a maximum of 80-85 chicks

 This said, the draftier the brooder space, the lower the ambient temps, and the higher you hang your Sweeter Heater, the larger size you will need.
 (Always keep chicks in a low-draft environment, by the way: excessive drafts will kill chicks, no matter how warm you keep their brooder.
 Even a large cardboard box will suffice to prevent drafts.)
 In short, our recommendation is that when you're in doubt about the best size to get, play it on the safe side and choose something larger

 Adjustable as heating needs change

-No dials to fiddle with--simply plug in the Sweeter Heater and adjust the height with the 6-foot electrical cord, on the overhead mount, or mount to a side wall and your chickens will get as close to it as they need to be.
+No dials to fiddle with--plug in the Sweeter Heater and adjust the height with the 6-foot electrical cord on the overhead mount or mount to a side wall, and your chickens will get as close to it as needed.

 The Sweeter Heater can be used in winter and for a host of other animals.